DeBestTrap/DeBestTrap/README.md

 - My current research interests are in Large Language Models, Latent Diffusion Models, Security and Privacy in ML.

 ## Education
+- PhD in Computer Science @ RPI.
-- Currently persuing a Masters of Science in Computer Science @ RPI.
+- Masters of Science in Computer Science @ RPI.
 - Dual Bachelors of Science in Computer Systems Engineering and Computer Science @ RPI

 ## Currently working on: